th3unkn0n/facebash-termux/README.md

 * ./install.sh
 * ./facebash.sh
 ---
-* This Is Just Edited Code So Can Work In Termux
+* This Is Just Edited Code So It Can Work In Termux
 * Orignal Code :
 * github.com/thelinuxchoice/facebash